The Best Cruise Lines For 2019 - Members' Choice Awards

 Celebrity again demonstrated its multi-generational appeal by repeating their 2018 win in the Best Line for Large Groups category.
 MSC fell from #2 to unranked, while Royal showed more improvements by moving from fourth to second.

-The following lines were considered for Best Overall Cruise Line: Carnival, Norwegian, Royal Caribbean, Disney, Celebrity, Princess, MSC, and Holland America.
+The following lines were considered: Carnival, Norwegian, Royal Caribbean, Disney, Celebrity, Princess, MSC, and Holland America.